viki767/medic-assist-chatbot/README.md

 and paste the URL :"http://localhost/chatbot/"
 My Medic assist chatbot will help you...

-it just made in short, always prescribe dolo 500 only, but it will instruct the necessary comments for ur problems, i only know dolo :D

 and a fun fact is that , its very hard to make it belive that "we are healthy" :D :D

 check out the demo videos...